 1. Do not stress and do not rush

-Do not stress, you would not see any 20 years old peeing his pants (only if he doesn’t have a medical condition).
+Don’t stress, you would not see any 20 years old peeing his pants (only if he doesn’t have a medical condition).

 2. Are YOU ready to potty train?

+ideally, you should wait for training if you are expecting another child – depending on the circumstances and the configuration of your house, especially if you have a bathroom on another level.
 You do not want to run around with a toddler all the way up and down.

 3. Is your child ready to be potty trained?